 Respond quickly — ideally within 48 hours.
 Customers that review your business, will appreciate a quick response.

 By responding publicly, you’re informing previous and potential customers that your business is capable of resolving customer complaints.
 In some cases, the customer might even update their negative review to a positive review.

 Even if a business has several negative reviews, they can show their commitment to customer satisfaction by responding publicly.
 Potential customers who read their responses will likely consider that when making their buying decision.

 Spellcheck and grammar check your responses with a free service like Grammarly.
 Don’t give the customer anything else to complain about.

 3. Apologize & Empathize

-Don't be afraid to admit if your company made a mistake or might’ve made a mistake.
+Don't be afraid to admit if your business made a mistake or might’ve made a mistake.
 Hold yourself accountable if you want to keep customers.

 Apologize and empathize with customers by showing that you understand and share their feelings.
 This conveys your willingness to help and relaxes negative emotions.

 “First of all, I’d like to apologize.
 I’m terribly sorry that you didn’t have a positive experience at our restaurant.
 I know you must be disappointed in us.”

 Just like the list of assessment questions in Step 1, create a list of apologies and empathy statements that anyone on your team can reference.
 This will lead to more consistent, professional responses.